Samsung/tizen-docs/docs/application/native/guides/ui/tzsh-softkey.md

 # TZSH-Softkey

-tzsh-softkey is library for control the softkey window which shows the software buttons such as back and home buttons.
-You can manipulate the tzsh-softkey manipulate softkey window's visible state, expandable state and opacity state.
+tzsh-softkey is library for control a softkey service window which shows the software buttons such as back and home buttons.
+You can use the tzsh-softkey to manipulate softkey service window's visible state, expandable state and opacity state.
-Each of states are taking following properties.
+Each of states are have following properties.

-- **Visible State**: You can show or hide the softkey window.
-If show, the softkey window will appear.
-And hide, the softkey window will be hidden.
+- **Visible State**: You can show or hide the softkey service window.
+If you set it as show, the softkey service window will appear.
+Else if you set it as hide, the softkey service window will be disappear.

-- **Expandable State**: You can control expandable state of the softkey window.
+- **Expandable State**: You can control expandable state of the softkey service window.
-If you set expand on, then expandable button of the softkey window will be shown like below.
+If you set expand on, then expandable button of the softkey service window will be shown like below.
 ![Expand On Transparent](./media/tzsh_softkey_expand_on_transparent.png)
    Or, if you set expand off, then expandable button disppear.
 ![Expand Off Transparent](./media/tzsh_softkey_expand_off_transparent.png)

-- **Opacity State**: You can manipulate opaque state of the softkey window. if you set opacity opaque, background of the softkey window turns 24bit color opaque window like below.
+- **Opacity State**: You can manipulate opaque state of the softkey service window. if you set opacity opaque, background of the softkey service window turns 24bit color opaque window like below.
 ![Expand Off Opaque](./media/tzsh_softkey_expand_off_opaque.png)
    Or, if you set opacity transparent, background will turn to 32bit colored transparent window.
 ![Expand Off Transparent](./media/tzsh_softkey_expand_off_transparent.png)